Bracket relations for relativity groups: Introduction

 The bracket relations of the Galilei group and the Poincar\'e group are expressions of relativity in the working language of Hamiltonian dynamics.
 The relativity is that of Galileo and Newton for the Galilei group in ``nonrelativistic'' mechanics and that of Einstein for the Poincar\'e group in ``relativistic'' mechanics.
 Our goal here is to understand the foundation of these bracket relations in classical Hamiltonian mechanics when the brackets are Poisson brackets and the generators in the bracket relations are functions of the canonical coordinates and momenta that generate canonical transformations.
 We will see how to get from the groups of changes of space-time coordinates to the Poisson-bracket relations for the generators of canonical transformations.

 The derivation of the bracket relations for the rotation generators may be the most used part.
 Almost every course in quantum mechanics uses the commutation relations for angular momentum and says something about their connection to rotations.
-That connection is described here, particularly in Section V.B and the paragraph that contains Eqs.~(\ref{jjnoc}) and (\ref{jjnoc2}), more directly and simply than I have seen anywhere else.
+That connection is described very directly and simply here, particularly in Section V.B and the paragraph that contains Eqs.~(\ref{jjnoc}) and (\ref{jjnoc2}).
 It is clear that quantum mechanics does not play an essential role.
 The equations can be read equally well as quantum mechanics or classical mechanics.
 It is clear that properties of rotations give the bracket relations only to within constants.
-The constants can be removed only by making choices of the constants that can be added to the generators.
+The constants can be removed from the bracket relations only by making choices of the constants that can be added to the generators.

 Extension to the Galilei group or Poincar\'e group brings more applications.
 When the bracket relations of the generators with the position are included, to ensure that the way the generators change the position corresponds to the way the relativity group changes coordinates, major elements of classical and quantum mechanics can be derived.
 The ``nonrelativistic'' and ``relativistic'' forms of the Hamiltonian can be found for an object in classical mechanics.\cite{me74} These give the relation of the canonical momentum to the velocity and the interpretation of the canonical momentum and Hamiltonian as physical quantities.
 We can see how the translation generator is related to mass and velocity and why $-i\nabla $ represents the momentum in quantum mechanics.\cite{me29} We can show that an interaction potential for two particles can depend only on the relative position and momentum, not on the center-of-mass position and momentum.\cite{meLinearOperators} Some of these results are reviewed in Section VII.
 They are all consequences of relativistic symmetries.
 They are obtained from the bracket relations.
 The bracket relations provide a structure that underlies and shapes both classical mechanics and quantum mechanics and is simple enough that it does not depend on either.
-Our derivation of the bracket relations here can be used for both classical and quantum mechanics.
+Our derivation of the bracket relations here can be used in teaching both classical and quantum mechanics.